API – Targeted APR

 The Targeted APR feature calculates loan values that will have the APR for a loan be approximately equal to the target APR.
 The APR estimates will be equal to or less than the target APR.
 This allows a loan to quickly get near the legal usury limits while not exceeding them.
 Please see the article APR Targeting for more information about this feature.
 This article will cover the API interface for this feature.

-To use Targeted APR, you will need to send a POST request to the Loans()/RollAPR() endpoint.
-The URL will look like the following:
+To use Targeted APR, you will need to send a POST request to the Loans()/RollAPR() endpoint:

-In the next sections we will cover how to roll the apr by changing the interest rate or escrow.
+The payload of the request will vary depending on whether you want to roll the APR by changing the interest rate or the escrow.

 Targeting by Interest Rate